The Hubble Space Telescope Has Captured Stunning Images Of A Massive Storm Swirling On Neptune

 For the first time, the Hubble Space Telescope has been able to capture stunning images of the massive storm swirling on Neptune which is part of the planet’s Great Dark Spot.

-As Phys.org report, while most people are aware that Jupiter has a storm called the Great Red Spot, which is believed to have been raging for 350 years, Neptune also has its own Great Dark Spot, which is filled with storms that are created around high atmospheric pressure which builds up on the planet.
+As Phys.org reports, while most people are aware that Jupiter has a storm called the Great Red Spot, which is believed to have been raging for 350 years, Neptune also has its own Great Dark Spot, which is filled with storms that are created around high atmospheric pressure which builds up on the planet.

 By way of comparison, storms on Earth are quite different from those found on Neptune, and are formed near areas of low pressure rather than high.